 This depends on how long your period is, how heavy it is and how large a stock you have.
 If you had 3 pads say for instance, they’d be worn and washed continually for 5 days a month won’t last as long as say if you had 6-12.
 It’s going to be down to the individual and her personal requirements but 6 would be a strong start for up to 3 years wear and 12 would last 3-4 (this is why we offer a pick and mix 12 pack, completely personal to your needs and comes with 10% off the total)

 6. Do you have any other recommendations for women who want to be more eco-friendly?

-Take the guilt off, look at your life and see where you can offset some eco products, so as I use reusable pads I feel ok having my nails done every fortnight, know the highest impacting areas and make changes that work for you and your family.
-I would also just add, if it’s disposable but recyclable, it’s still a huge negatively eco-product when you factor in the energy and transportation used to make a product that will be used only once……let’s all Wear ’em Out, not throw ’em out (you see what I did there).
+Take the guilt off, look at your life and see where you can offset some eco products.
+So as I use reusable pads I feel ok having my nails done every fortnight.
+Know the highest impacting areas and make changes that work for you and your family.
+I would also just add, if it’s disposable but recyclable, it’s still a huge negative eco-product when you factor in the energy and transportation used to make a product that will be used only once…… Let’s all Wear ’em Out, not throw ’em out (you see what I did there).

 Wear ‘Em Out is an affordable reusable period wear company that is trading now.
 They have an info-packed website, and Lauren runs her own podcast – The Periodical – to discuss periods and eco-friendly products.